-- Purpose.
-The purpose of the feasibility study is to develop and evaluate cleanup action alternatives to enable the selection of a cleanup action that meets the requirements in WAC 173-340-360 and conforms, as appropriate, to the expectations in WAC 173-340-370. - (2) Applicability. - (a) Whether required.
+(1) Purpose.
+The purpose of the feasibility study is to develop and evaluate cleanup action alternatives to enable the selection of a cleanup action that meets the requirements in WAC 173-340-360 and conforms, as appropriate, to the expectations in WAC 173-340-370.

+(2) Applicability.

+- (a) Whether required.
 A feasibility study of cleanup action alternatives must be conducted, regardless of which administrative option in WAC 173-340-510 is used to conduct remedial action, except in the following circumstances. - (i) Permanent cleanup action completed.
-A feasibility study is not required if prior remedial actions at the site constitute a permanent cleanup action and meet the criteria in WAC 173-340-330(5)(b)(i).
-To qualify for this exemption, sufficient information must be collected and reported to Ecology to demonstrate that the site meets the criteria (see WAC 173-340-350(5)(f) and (5)(g)(v)). - (ii) Model remedy selected.
+A feasibility study is not required if prior remedial actions at the site constitute a permanent cleanup action and meet the criteria in WAC 173-340-330(5)(b)(i)(a).
+To qualify for this exemption, sufficient information must be collected and reported to Ecologyincluded in the remedial investigation report to demonstrate that the site meets the criteria (see WAC 173-340-350(6)(i)(i) and (5)(f)(i) and (5)(g)(v)(vi)). - (ii) Model remedy selected.
 A feasibility study is not required to select a model remedy as the cleanup action or as a component of the cleanup action for a site (see WAC 173-340-390).
 However, a feasibility study is still required to select any remaining cleanup action components for the site.
-To qualify for this exemption or partial exemption, sufficient information must be collected and reported to Ecology to demonstrate that the site meets the conditions established by Ecology for using the model remedy (see WAC 173-340-350(6)(k), (5)(f), and (5)(g)(v)). - (b) Requirements.
-A feasibility study must comply with the requirements in this section and, as applicable, the following: - (i) For sites where there is a release or threatened release to sediment, the requirements in WAC 173-204-550; and - (ii) For sites on the federal National Priorities List, the applicable requirements under the federal cleanup law.
+To qualify for this exemption or partial exemption, sufficient information must be collected and reported to Ecologyincluded in the remedial investigation report to demonstrate that the site meets the conditions established by Ecology for using the model remedy (see WAC 173-340-350(6)(k)(j)(ii), and (5)(f)(ii), and (5)(g)(v)(vi)). - (b) Requirements.
+A feasibility study must comply with the requirements in this section and, as applicable, the following: - (i) For sites where there is a release or threatened release to sediment, the applicable requirements in WAC 173-204-550; and - (ii) For sites on the federal Nnational Ppriorities Llist, the applicable requirements under the federal cleanup law.